-Welcome to our new Iowa Able Foundation website!
+Welcome to the Iowa Able Foundation website!
 The Iowa Able Foundation is a statewide non-profit helping Iowans with disabilities and the aging achieve and maintain independence through microlending programs and financial coaching.
 Here you can learn more about our programs, apply for a loan, or request an application, and find out how you can join us by donating your time, participating in our annual Iowa Able Run, or making a contribution to support our work.

 Our Mission Statement: